DanCreighton/SheddepBot/README.md

 These permissions are associated with the functionality of certain commands, as outlined in the [Commands](#commands) section.

 ## Dependencies
 This project relies on several dependencies to function correctly.
-Run the following commands in `cmd` to install them.
+Run the following commands in the command line to install or update them.
+* discord.py (v1.2.3)
+  * `python -m pip install -U discord.py`
+  * Provides Discord bot functionality.
-* Arrow
+* Arrow (v0.14.2)
   * `python -m pip install -U arrow`
   * Used for the bot's time calculations.
-* Pydest
+* Pydest (v0.1.0)
-  * `python -m pip install -U pydest`
+  * `python -m pip install -U git+https://github.com/jgayfer/pydest`
   * Used to retrieve data from the Destiny 2 API.

 ## Commands